 - Make sure your store works for mobile users

-- Make an amazing first impression
+- Make your online business makes amazing first impression

 - Use quality product photos